-The answer is, you have to put some soft skills examples and incidence to actually present that you have that specific soft skills set.
+The answer is, that you have to put some soft skills examples and incidents to actually present that you have that specific soft skills set.
 So, only having and saying about the soft skills you have is not enough.
 You need to prove it.

 Think, you have good management skills as well as communication skills.
 But, do you think it is okay to just mention them on your resume and get a phone call for selection in a company you have applied for your dream job?
 No.

 This is the way that employers will be giving emphasis on your resume.
-That in turn will grow an employer’s interest and curiosity upon your talent.
+That in turn will grow an employer’s interest and curiosity about your talent.

 Related: 21 Business telephone etiquette tips